SoftwareAG/c8y-docs/content/users-guide/enterprise-tenant-bundle/storage-quota.md

 In case the quota is exceeded, an email is sent to all tenant administrators to warn them that data will be deleted the following night.
 After 24h, if the quota is still exceeded, all data retention limits are reduced by a fixed percentage.
 The storage quota per device will be reduced as a result of this rule.

 {{< c8y-admon-info >}}
-The storage quota feature needs to be defined on the tenant and cannot be enabled/disabled by configuration.
+The storage quota feature must be defined on the tenant and cannot be enabled/disabled by configuration.
 {{< /c8y-admon-info >}}

 #### Example